No. 13 San Diego State beats Fresno State to stay undefeated

 BIG PICTURE

 Fresno State: The Bulldogs had beaten SDSU five straight times in the regular season, including three straight at Viejas Arena.
-Second-year coach Justin Hustson, a former assistant at SDSU, had been 2-0 against his former team.
+Hutson had been 2-0 against his former team.

 UP NEXT